MariaBia-Maclagan/vegist-demo/README.md

 # Vegist

+## Project Description

-**Vegist** is simple Vegan recipe search engine app that fetches data from spoonacular food API.
+**Vegist** is a simple Vegan recipe search engine app that fetches data from spoonacular food API.

 This is a fullstack project that was build using React, Node/Express, and MySQL.